Language: EN

 Inference with var

-In C# 3.0, the var keyword was introduced, which is used to declare variables in which the compiler automatically deduces the variable type based on the value with which it is initialized.
+In C# 3.0 the var keyword was introduced, which is used to declare variables where the compiler automatically infers the type of the variable based on the value with which it is initialized.

-The syntax to use var is very simple:
+The syntax for using var is very simple:

 var variableName = initializationExpression;